nocdn/ad-segment-trimmer/README.md

 ### How does it work?

-A transcript is made with an API from Fireworks AI, running Whisper (specifically Whisper-v3-large-turbo), an open-source ASR model, which returns an entire transcription, and also word level timestamps, then the entire transcription is sent to an LLM (Gemini 2.0 Flash) to extract the entire advertisement segments, then the start_time and end_time of each segment is used to create an FFmpeg command to remove the segments from the original audio file, then return the cleaned audio file to the user.
+A transcript is made with an API from Fireworks AI, running Whisper (specifically Whisper-V3-Large), an open-source ASR model, which returns an entire transcription, and also word level timestamps, then the entire transcription is sent to an LLM (gpt-5-mini) to extract the entire advertisement segments, then the start_time and end_time of each segment is used to create an FFmpeg command to remove the segments from the original audio file, and return the cleaned audio file to the user.

 ### How much does it cost?

-Whisper is billed at $0.0009 per audio minute (billed per second), and Gemini 2.0 Flash is billed at $0.40 per million output tokens ($0.0000004 per token), so for an hour long podcast, the process is billed at around 0.11 USD.
+Whisper is billed at $0.0015 per audio minute (billed per second), and gpt-5-mini is billed at $0.25 per million input tokens ($0.00000025 per token), so for an hour long podcast, the process is billed at around ~$0.093 USD (Whisper $0.09 + ~12k input tokens ≈ $0.003).

 ### Usage with Docker (recommended)